cjsheets/sheets.ch-v1/content/post/2016-10-04-automate-docker-build.md

 If you haven't linked a GitHub or BitBucket account yet, you will be prompted to do so.
 Select "Link Accounts" and follow the prompts.

-Select "Create an Automated Build with < Provider >".
+Select "Create an Automated Build with &lt; Provider >".

 From there, it's simply a matter of selecting your repository containing a Docker file.